semlanik/qtprotobuf/README.md

 }
 ```

-**For each generated class you also need to call 'qRegisterProtobufType&lt;GeneratedClassName&gt;' to enable serialization and QML support**

-**Other option is to include common "qtprotobuf_global.qpb.h" file and call apptopriate qRegisterProtobufTypes() method for you package**

 ### Code exceptions

 If any prohibited Qt/QML keyword is used as field name, generator appends '*Proto*' suffix to generated filed name.
 It's required to omit overloading for example QML reserved names like '*id*' or '*objectName*'.